JeremiahKaren/35percent.github.io/_posts/2019-08-05-elephant-park-final-phase-affordable-housing.md

   decrease in affordable
 published: true
 ---
-Heygate estate developer Lendlease proposes building 220 more homes than were originally approved,while providing 29 fewer affordable homes, in the last phase of its [redevelopment of the estate](http://35percent.org/heygate-regeneration-faq).
+Heygate estate developer Lendlease proposes building 220 more homes than were originally approved,while providing 29 fewer affordable homes, in the last phase of its [redevelopment of the estate](http://35percent.org/heygate-regeneration-faq), for what is now known as [Elephant Park](http://elephantpark.co.uk).
 This will bring the total number of homes to 2,689 of which just 92 will be social rent.

-The proposal is made in the detailed [planning application](https://planning.southwark.gov.uk/online-applications-old/applicationDetails.do?activeTab=makeComment&keyVal=_STHWR_DCAPR_9582742) for the last plot of the scheme (MP5/H7) for what is now known as [Elephant Park](http://elephantpark.co.uk), Lendlease proposes building 424 new homes.
+The proposal is made in the detailed [planning application](https://planning.southwark.gov.uk/online-applications-old/applicationDetails.do?activeTab=makeComment&keyVal=_STHWR_DCAPR_9582742) for the last plot of the scheme (MP5/H7), where Lendlease proposes building 424 new homes.
 There would be 72 affordable units, made up of 37 shared-ownership, 20 affordable rent and 15 social rent.
 There is no proposal for a viability review of the scheme, to maximise the amount of affordable housing.

 The number of social rented units in the development has crept up from [71 units](http://35percent.org/2013-01-13-will-the-planning-committee-see-sense/) since 2013 (plus a further [eight on Trafalgar Place](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!DcDunvLF2MOAcCag9FShbg%3d%3d!%7d%7d%7d) (Heygate Phase 1)).
 The overall affordable housing is broken down into 92 social rented, 167 affordable rent and 282 shared ownership.